Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 encoding for Rust strings.

 For larger numbers though, you still may not want to use the largest.
-While you can use integers that are wider than the architecture that you're running your program on, mathematics with those numbers will be slower.
+While you can use integers that are wider than the architecture that you're running your program on, like using a `u128` ion a 64 bit machine, mathematics with those numbers will be slower.
 The CPU can only process so many bits at once, so when it has numbers larger than that, it has to do multiple rounds of processing to achieve the same results as it might have done if those numbers were stored in smaller integers.

+You might then think that the best thing to do is use a `usize` or `isize` if you don't really care about how big a number can get, and that's fine, and I often do this, but now you have to bear in mind that the behaviour of your program may no longer be consistent on different machines!

-By default, when you write an integer and store it in a variable, Rust will play it safe and use an `i32` as it doesn't know what you might want to do with the number, and `i32` will fit inside most CPU architectures without needing extra work.
+By default, when you write an integer and store it in a variable, Rust will play it safe and use an `i32` as it doesn't know what you might want to do with the number, an `i32` will fit inside most CPU architectures without needing extra work and allows negative numbers.

 ```rust
 let a = 10; // i32